0xPolygonMiden/compiler/CONTRIBUTING.md

     For example, if the issue title is `Fix functionality X in component Y` then the branch name will be something like: `fix-x-in-y`.

-- New branch should be rebased from `next` before submitting a PR in case there have been changes to avoid merge commits. i.e. this branches state:
+- New branch should be rebased on `next` before submitting a PR in case there have been changes, so as to keep the history as clean as possible. i.e. this branches state:
   ```
           A---B---C fix-x-in-y